googleanalytics/ga-dev-tools/README.md

 NODE_ENV=production npm run stage
 ```

-When running the `deploy` or `stage` scripts, the App Engine version number is automatically generated for you.
+When running the `deploy` scripts, the App Engine version number is automatically generated for you.
 However, the version can be overridden by setting the `APP_ENGINE_VERSION` environment variable.

 ```sh
 NODE_ENV=production APP_ENGINE_VERSION=feature-test npm run stage
 ```

-**Note:** running the `deploy` or `stage` script requires permissions for their respective App Engine projects.
+**Note:** running the `deploy` script requires permissions for their respective App Engine projects.